Parsa-Rajabi/CMPT-276/docs/syllabus.md

 ---
 ### Remarking Policy

 As a teaching team, we strive to provide fair and accurate assessments of your work while also providing as much feedback.
 We encourage you to review the feedback and spend your time/energy where it serves you the most which will be learning from past mistakes and self-improvement.
 While you reserve your right to ask for a re-grade, we find debating grades an incredible drain on course staff time and energy and prevents us from serving students well and focusing on most important aspects of the course.
+Regrade requests are not an avenue for you to argue or debate about the grading scheme.
+Regrade requests are meant as a way for you to let us know about situations where the grading scheme may not have been correctly applied to your work.

 If you feel a course item has been incorrectly assessed you may request that the item be remarked.
 However, before making a remarking request, please complete the following steps: